Boxed, Inc. Announces Receipt - GuruFocus.com

 NEW YORK, Oct.
-14, 2022 (GLOBE NEWSWIRE) -- Boxed, Inc. (: BOXD, BOXD WS) (“Boxed” or the “Company”), an online platform which sells household consumables in bulk and licenses its e-commerce software through its Spresso Software and Services Division, today announced that the Company received a written letter from the New York Stock Exchange (the “”) that it is not in compliance with Section 802.01C of the Listed Company Manual because the average closing price of the Company’s common stock was less than $1.00 over a consecutive 30 trading-day period.
-The notice has no immediate impact on the listing of the Company’s common stock, which will continue to be listed and traded on the , subject to the Company’s compliance with other continued listing standards.
+14, 2022 (GLOBE NEWSWIRE) -- Boxed, Inc. (NYSE: BOXD, BOXD WS) (“Boxed” or the “Company”), an online platform which sells household consumables in bulk and licenses its e-commerce software through its Spresso Software and Services Division, today announced that the Company received a written letter from the New York Stock Exchange (the “NYSE”) that it is not in compliance with Section 802.01C of the NYSE Listed Company Manual because the average closing price of the Company’s common stock was less than $1.00 over a consecutive 30 trading-day period.
+The notice has no immediate impact on the listing of the Company’s common stock, which will continue to be listed and traded on the NYSE, subject to the Company’s compliance with other NYSE continued listing standards.

-The Company’s common stock will continue to be listed and trade on the during this period, subject to the Company’s compliance with other continued listing standards.
+The Company’s common stock will continue to be listed and trade on the NYSE during this period, subject to the Company’s compliance with other NYSE continued listing standards.

 Forward-Looking Statements